 - In the post editor, scroll to the section with the broken image.

-- Click on the broken image and select “Replace.”
+- Click the broken image, then select “Replace.”

 - Pick a picture from your media library or upload a new image.